JustAnotherHeroRiding/What-The-Key/Song Key.md

 ## Caching data
 - When a user first loads a component, it will make a db call.
 If a user then renders that component again, the track data should be cached and another request will not be needed unless the cache expires #DONE
-##### Seems like i handled all the cases where data needs to be invalidated, but let's pay attention if stale data will show up somewhere
+##### Seems like i handled all the cases where track data needs to be invalidated, but let's pay attention if stale data will show up somewhere

 ### Caching User data
 - Let's also cache the user data for the profile page so that it does not send a new request every time